Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

 This will lead you to setup the configuration the right way, so you can verify your proxy contracts and their implementation on Tenderly.

 After you have successfully configured `hardhat.config.ts`, you need to populate the configuration in the format that `@nomicfoundation/hardhat-verify` plugin expects, given that this plugin uses their verification beneath for verifying proxies.
-But luckily, we have provided a way to automatically populate the configuration for you, you just need to set the `AUTOMATIC_POPULATE_HARDHAT_VERIFY_CONFIG=true` environment variable.
+But luckily, we have provided a way to automatically populate the configuration for you, you just need to set the `TENDERLY_AUTOMATIC_POPULATE_HARDHAT_VERIFY_CONFIG=true` environment variable.

 In order to see how this all plays out, you can clone our [@tenderly/hardhat-tenderly](https://github.com/Tenderly/hardhat-tenderly) repo and navigate to the [examples/contract-verification](https://github.com/Tenderly/hardhat-tenderly/tree/master/examples/contract-verification) directory.
 This directory contains all the possibilities that you can explore in order to verify your proxy contracts.